 Before relocating to Santa Barbara, Dr. Bunch attended the Northwest Institute of Acupuncture & Oriental Medicine (NIAOM) in Seattle, WA from 1997-2001 where he earned his Master of Traditional Chinese Medicine (MTCM) and continued his studies with an externship at the Prince of Wales Hospital in Hong Kong.
-He is licensed in the states of California and Washington by the National Certification Commission for Acupuncture & Oriental Medicine and the California State Acupuncture Board, and is a member of the Alliance of Healthcare Professionals.
+He is licensed in the states of Washington and California and is board certified by the National Certification Commission for Acupuncture & Oriental Medicine and the California State Acupuncture Board.
 Darin also holds a Bachelor Degree in Psychology from Seattle University.

-Dr. Bunch received his Clinical Doctorate of Acupuncture & Oriental Medicine (DAOM) from the Oregon College of Oriental Medicine (OCOM received the prestigious award of "#1 Doctoral Program in the Country” by thebestschools.org in 2012).
+Dr. Bunch went on to receive his Clinical Doctorate of Acupuncture & Oriental Medicine (DAOM) from the Oregon College of Oriental Medicine which received the prestigious award of #1 Doctoral Program in the Country by thebestschools.org in 2012.
 He continued his education with an externship to study neurology, Parkinson's and stroke rehabilitation under Dr. Yen-Chieh Lee at the Cathay General Hospital in Taipei.

-For nearly a decade, Dr. Bunch treated advanced-stage oncology patients at the Seattle Cancer Treatment & Wellness Center where he provided up to 3,000 treatments a year alongside an integrated team of oncologists and naturopathic physicians.
+For nearly a decade, Dr. Bunch treated advanced-stage oncology patients at the Seattle Cancer Treatment & Wellness Center (now the Salish Cancer Center) where he provided over 30,000 treatments alongside an integrated team of oncologists and naturopathic physicians.

-Dr. Bunch has also lectured extensively to both first and second-year medical students at the University of Washington and as a guest speaker at Gilda’s Club Seattle chapter on the integration of acupuncture & Chinese medicine with Western oncology.
+While in Seattle, Dr. Bunch lectured extensively to both first and second-year medical students at the University of Washington and as a guest speaker at Gilda’s Club/Cancer Pathways Seattle chapter on the integration of acupuncture & Chinese medicine with Western oncology.

 "I may be teaching them about traditional Chinese medicine, but my patients teach me every day.
 The teacher becomes the student and the student becomes the teacher."